fcambus/spleen/README.md

 characters.
 Please also note that there is no OpenType version for this size.

-As of Spleen 1.8.0, there is now a 6x12 version containing the same Unicode blocks as the 5x8 version.
+As of Spleen 1.8.0, there is now a 6x12 version containing the same Unicode blocks as the 5x8 version and the Latin-1 Supplement Unicode block.

 Spleen also has support for Powerline symbols out of the box.